rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 <video controls src="/wagmi-demo-pt4.webm" /></video>

-Yep.
+Cool.
 We can now browse our app pretending to be Vitalik.

 ### It hooks up a fixture